GigameshGarages/ConcertNet/README.md

 ### sendTx:
 This function sets all the parameters for the transaction, signs the transaction and sends the transaction.

 ## Implementation

 * Clone the repository.
-* Set up an ethereum wallet with ropsten ether (metamask is easiest).
+* Set up an ethereum wallet with Matic Network (metamask is easiest).
 * Deploy "sample.sol" (remix is easiest).
-* Obtain a provider for the Ethereum network, you can run your own node via mist however for simplicity we are using Infura which is a public gateway to the blockchain.
-Sign up and you will be provided with an API key.
-* Edit oracle.js as directed by the comments in the script.
-You will need: your infura API key, your ethereum wallet's private key, the smart contract's ABI (sample.sol ABI has been provided), and the address of the deployed contract.
-* Run the oracle: cd into the directory and run command "node oracle.js".